geodynamics/burnman/docs/examples.rst

 Below you can find a summary of the different examples.
 They are grouped into three categories: :ref:`ref-example-class`, :ref:`ref-example-simple` and :ref:`ref-example-advanced`.
-We suggest starting with :ref:`ref-example-class`, which introduces the main class types in BurnMan.
-The :ref:`ref-example-tutorial` then provides a useful introduction to the seismic tools for new users of BurnMan.
+The :ref:`ref-example-class` introduce the main class types in BurnMan, and covers similar ground to :ref:`ref-example-tutorial` but in a little more detail. :ref:`ref-example-simple` provides introductions to some of the seismic and chemical functions. :ref:`ref-example-advanced` covers functionality which is more suited to research projects.

 Finally, we also include the scripts that were used for all computations and figures in the 2014 BurnMan paper in the misc/ folder, see